pepfar-datim/datim-data-export-log/README.md

 ```
 This will build the production version of the app into the `/build` folder within the project folder.
 You can zip up the files in the build folder e.g. (`zip -0r datim-data-export-log.zip *`)

+The zip file can be packaged up and uploaded to a DHIS2 instance.